Higher-spin symmetries of the free Schrodinger equation: Introduction

-The goal of this paper is to show that Galileo boosts, translations and the mass generators are building blocks for constructing higher-order symmetries of the free Schr\"odinger equation.
+The goal of this letter is to show that Galileo boosts, translations and the mass generators are building blocks for constructing higher-order symmetries of the free Schr\"odinger equation.
 This is done by noticing that from Galileo boosts, translations and the mass operator, which satisfy the Heisenberg algebra, we can construct a representation of the Weyl algebra.
 The latter will span an infinite set of conserved charges, containing in particular all Schr\"odinger generators.
+This can be regarded as the non-relativistic analog of the Eastwood result \cite{East} on the maximal symmetries of the massless Klein-Gordon equation, which is spanned by polynomials in conformal symmetry generators.

-Endowing these generators with a (super)commutator product yields the so-called \textit{higher spin (super)algebra} \cite{Vasiliev1,Vasiliev2,Vasiliev3}.
-These algebras are well-known in higher spin gauge theories (see e.g. \cite{Vasiliev1,Vasiliev2,Vasiliev3,Boulanger,Henneaux}).
-It follows that the free Schr\"odinger equation has higher spin symmetries, and reciprocally, Schr\"odinger symmetry is naturally contained in higher spin theory.
-As we shall see indeed, the truncation of the higher spin algebra to its maximal finite dimensional subalgebra still contains the Schr\"odinger algebra.
-We also observe that the same generators, but now endowed with a supercommutator product, yield a supersymmetric (orthosymplectic type) counterpart of the Schr\"odinger symmetry.
+Endowing the generators of the Weyl algebra with a (super)commutator product yields the so-called \textit{higher spin (super)algebras} \cite{Vasiliev1,Vasiliev2,Vasiliev3,Vasiliev3b}.
+These algebras are well-known in the context of higher spin gauge theory (see also \cite{Vasiliev4,Blencowe,Boulanger,Henneaux}).
+It follows that {the free Schr\"odinger equation exhibits higher spin symmetries}, and reciprocally, {Schr\"odinger symmetry is naturally contained in higher spin theory}.
+As we shall see at the end of this paper, Vasiliev equations of higher spin gauge fields can be written in an explicit non-relativistic form, by simple identification of the symplectic-spinor indices of the higher spin fields with spatial indices of a non-relativistic space-time.
+Indeed, the truncation of the higher spin algebra to its maximal finite dimensional subalgebra contains the Schr\"odinger algebra.
+Reciprocally, the correspondence between symplectic-spinor indices and non-relativistic spatial indices allows to endow the Sch\"odinger generators with a supercommutator product, yielding an orthosymplectic-type supersymmetry of the Schr\"odinger equation.